dsaichand3/Reinforcement-Learning/README.md

 # Train an agent to play the famous atari game "Pong"

-Python packages required to initiate the game are:
+#Python packages required to initiate the game are:

+#OpenAI Gym

+Install using pip

-gym
+pip install gym
-torch
+pip install gym[atari]

+#PyTorch

+Install using conda

+conda install pytorch-cpu torchvision-cpu -c pytorch